lake-wg/authz/draft-selander-ace-ake-authz.md

 V verifies CRED_I and that U is an admissible device and then continues the EDHOC processing, or else discontinues the protocol.

+# REST Interface at W

+The interaction between V and W is enabled through a RESTful HTTPS interface exposed by W.
+V MUST perform a TLS handshake with W, reachable at the URI specified in LOC_W.
+V MUST use the TLS client authentication to authenticate to W, using the certificate containing the PK_V public key.

+## HTTP URIs

+W MUST support the use of the path-prefix "/.well-known/", as defined in {{RFC5785}}, and the registered name "ake-authz".
+A valid URI thus begins with "https://www.example.com/.well-known/ake-authz".
+Each operation specified in the following is indicated by a path-suffix.
+Since payloads carry CBOR binary strings, they MUST be base64-encoded, as specified in Section 4 of {{RFC4648}}.

+## Voucher Request (/voucherrequest)

+To request a voucher, V MUST issue an HTTP request:

+* Method is POST
+* Payload is the base64-encoded serialization of the Voucher Request object, as specified in {{voucher_request}}.

+In case of successful processing at W, W MUST issue a 200 OK response with payload containing base64-encoded Voucher Response object, as specified in {{voucher_response}}.

+## Certificate Request (/certrequest)

+V requests the public key certificate of U from W through the "/certrequest" path-suffix.
+To request the U's certificate, V MUST issue an HTTP request:

+* Method is POST
+* Payload is the base64-encoded serialization of the ID_CRED_I object, as received in EDHOC message_3.

+In case of a successful lookup of the certificate at W, W MUST issue 200 OK response with payload containing the base64-encoded CRED_I certificate.

 # Security Considerations  {#sec-cons}

 This specification builds on and reuses many of the security constructions of EDHOC, e.g. shared secret calculation and key derivation.
 The security considerations of EDHOC {{I-D.ietf-lake-edhoc}} apply with modifications discussed here.